boggesstristyn/bootcamp-project/README.md

 ### Description of how data was split into training and testing sets
 - Data was split using train_test_split before standardizing the data.
 We will be using the same standardized training and testing sets for both of our models in order to compare the performance of the models on an equal basis.

-### Explanation of model choice, including limitations and benefits
+### Explanation of model choice, limitations, and benefits
 #### Logistic Regression Model
 - We chose a simple Logistic Regression since our "VULNERABLE Pop" dependent variable provides a simple Boolean output that could be accurately modeled through logistic regression.
 - A benefit of starting our analysis with a logistic regression is that it will serve as a basic benchmark to test the performance of additional models and optimization options.